-Indiants: Average length of time to be not be averaged as the let Indicator Average length of time taken to re-let properties in the last year.
-30 (i) The total number of properties re-let in the reporting year.
-CLARITY (ii) The total number of calendar days properties were empty.
+Indicator Average length of time taken to re-let properties in the last year.
+26 Average length of time taken to reflet properties in the last year. (i) The total number of properties re-let in the reporting year.(ii) The total number of calendar days properties were empty.
 Definition Lets Lettings in this context are lets to individual tenants.
 Properties leased during the year to other organisations (i.e. to Social Work Department) should not be recorded as a let in this part of the return.
 The houses may be managed by the landlord itself or by an agent on its behalf.
 A re-let A property where the previous tenancy has ended, or the property has been repossessed and a new tenancy has commenced.
 Houses remaining empty at the end of the year are to be included in the following year's return when they are let.
-Time taken to re-let This is measured in calendar days, between the date of termination of a previous tenancy or repossession (i.e. the first date from which the rent loss is charged to voids) and the start date of a new tenancy (i.e. the last date from which the rent loss is charged to voids) subject to the exclusions listed below: Inclusions/ exclusions When calculating the total number of properties that are re-let, do not include: mutual exchanges, successions, assignations and temporary accommodation 'flipped' to a secure tenancy; new lets; tenancies on properties acquired through the mortgage to rent scheme, stock transfer as re-lets at the point of acquisition.
+Time taken to re-let This is measured in calendar days, between the date of termination of a previous tenancy or repossession (i.e. the first date from which the rent loss is charged to voids) and the start date of a new tenancy (i.e. the last date from which the rent loss is charged to voids) subject to the exclusions listed below: Inclusions/ When calculating the total number of properties that are re-let, exclusions do not include: mutual exchanges, successions and assignations; new lets; tenancies on properties acquired through the mortgage to rent scheme, stock transfer as re-lets at the point of acquisition.
 Any subsequent changes in these tenancies would be recorded in the normal manner; lets for lock-ups and garages; and houses held for decanting tenants.
-When calculating the time taken to re-let, do not include periods where the property was empty due to: where the property was empty due to: an insurance claim because of fire or flood damage; awaiting or undergoing major repairs/structural work during which period it would be unsafe for it to be occupied; a Governing Body/Sub-Committee/Council decision that they are not to be let because they are to be transferred; reconfigured or disposed of/demolished or are surplus to long-term requirements;

-the periods of time when major improvements/modernisation works are being undertaken. so major that it cannot reasonably be occupied; a reasonable time taken to clear the house following a tenant's death as per your policy and procedures; and keys being held by the Police to assist with their investigation.
+When calculating the time taken to re-let, do not include periods where the property was empty due to: an insurance claim because of fire or flood damage; awaiting or undergoing major repairs/structural work during which period it would be unsafe for it to be occupied; a Governing Body/Sub-Committee/Council decision that they are not to be let because they are to be transferred; reconfigured or disposed of/demolished or are surplus to long-term requirements; the periods of time when major improvements/modernisation works are being undertaken. so major that it cannot reasonably be occupied; a reasonable time taken to clear the house following a tenant's death as per your policy and procedures; and keys being held by the Police to assist with their investigation.
 Ensure to include: following completion of major repair work any subsequent period when the property is empty until the date it is re-let only properties that were re-let during the year to the end of the reporting year; and in the re-let calculation the total number of days, where a re-let period spans two reporting years.
 SHR To calculate the indicator we will divide: Calculation (ii) the total number of calendar days properties were empty (subject to the exclusions).
-By: (i) the total number of properties re-let in the last year.
+By:(i) the total number of properties re-let in the last year.